IBMAppModernization/app-modernization-cicd-lab-iks/README.md

 12. Verify that your pipeline starts building.

-13. When the pipeline is finish deploying, refresh the browser window where you previously loaded the app to verify the change you made.
+13. When the pipeline is finish deploying, force-refresh (`⌘ + shift + R` on mac) the browser window where you previously loaded the app to verify the change you made.

 > *Note: If you closed the browser window, follow steps 5 - 9 of the previous section to get the URL of the application again.